elitesoftiq/elite-permission/docs/basic-usage/role-permissions.md

 $user->getAllPermissions();
 ```

-All these responses are collections of `Spatie\Permission\Models\Permission` objects.
+All these responses are collections of `Elite\Permission\Models\Permission` objects.

 If we follow the previous example, the first response will be a collection with the `delete article` permission and
 the second will be a collection with the `edit article` permission and the third will contain both.